As a product of a dysfunctional family, I find fulfillment in sharing my personal heartache to help others going through difficult times.

 3. We Also Have a Void That Cannot Be Filled

 Your child has stopped talking to you and you are in mourning.
 Guess what?
-They are mourning too.
+They are mourning, too.
 That may provide comfort or make you feel worse, but know that it is the truth.
-The odds are good that, if we cut you out, we have been mourning a relationship with you long before you long before you knew there was a problem.
-It is no one's fault, miscommunication happens in almost any relationship at some point.
-But there is no joy in it for anyone, it was done out of extreme necessity and we wish it could be so different.
+The odds are good that, if we cut you out, we have been mourning a relationship with you for a long time, long before you long before you knew there was a problem.
+It is no one's fault—miscommunication happens in almost any relationship at some point.
+But there is no joy in it for anyone, estrangement was done out of extreme necessity and we wish it could be different.

-Just because we chose to move our lives forward without communicating with you, does not mean that we hate you.
-It means that we love you so much, that we decided to just let you be despite what our ego wants.
+Just because we chose to move forward in life without communicating with you, this does not mean that we hate you.
+It means that we love you so much that we decided to just let you be despite what our ego wants.
 It means that we also love ourselves enough to not force something that will disrupt our lives moving forward with our spouses, children, our just ourselves.
 But what is good for us is also good for you.
 Live your best life without us as well.

 If so, please share your experience below.
 I would love to hear your stories.
 When I was really struggling, I found great comfort in hearing other people's similar situations.
 It didn't fix my problem, but it made me feel like I wasn't the only one.
 Whether you are the parent or adult child, I hope comfort can be found.

 Below, I have included links to other great articles on the topic, for those struggling with their relationships with a parent or adult child.

 This content is accurate and true to the best of the author’s knowledge and is not meant to substitute for formal and individualized advice from a qualified professional.

 Questions & Answers